thejayhaykid/astro-blog/src/content/blog/engineering/python-kata.md

 "Red, Green, Repeat"

 Well, strict TDD is very restricting and slows down my process a lot.
 Which is a good structure when you are starting out.
 And looking at the time on this, I was pretty early in my career at the time.
+But when doing TDD, it is difficult to ensure that

+---

+## Where to start

+---

+## Gaining Momentum

+---

+## Review and Submit

+---

+## Conclusion